-Nikolas Roche is 10 years old from Chelsea, London and his song ‘Things Don’t Always Go Your Way’ was selected as a top 40 song in The Song Academy Young Songwriter 2020 competition 8-12 year UK/Ireland category.
-We caught up with Nikolas recently to talk about all things songwriting!
+Georgie Ross-Clyne is 17 years old from Southampton and her song ‘Energy’ was selected as a top 60 song in The Song Academy Young Songwriter 2020 competition 13-18 year UK/Ireland category.
+We caught up with Georgie recently to talk about all things songwriting!

 Describe your setup that you used to write your #SAYS20 entry, was it just a pen and paper or a fully kitted out studio?
 My #SAYS20 setup was at the college studio with guitar microphones and a normal voice mic too.

 What are your favourite other entries from this year’s competition?
 Who out of the other entrants (it doesn’t have to be a finalist!) would you like to collaborate with?
 I like the song “As long as you’re mine” by Hetta Falzon as her voice is so angelic and her lyrics fit her song so well.
 Also the piano is played so well.
 If I had an opportunity to collaborate with her I would 100% go for it.

 What do you like about the Song Academy Young Songwriter competition?
-I like the fact that it gives us a chance to showcase our skills and that we have an audience who will listen to our songs.
+I like the fact that no matter what your song is about you can enter and there’s an amazing experience with just signing up.